 Child abduction cases can quickly become complex legal affairs, especially when a parent takes a child across country borders.
 If you're involved in an international child abduction case, obtaining legal counsel that understands acts such as the Hague Convention on the Civil Aspects of International Child Abduction is vital.

-At Feinberg & Waller, APC, our Calabasas international child abduction attorneys have decades of combined experience helping parents navigate abduction cases.
+At Feinberg & Waller, APC, our current Calabasas international child abduction attorneys have more than 150 years of combined legal experience helping parents navigate abduction cases.
 We'll fiercely advocate for your parental rights and help you get your child back.

 The Hague Convention on the Civil Aspects of International Child Abduction & International Child Abduction Laws

 Various laws impact international child abduction cases, but perhaps the most important to be aware of is the Convention of 25 October 1980 on the Civil Aspects of International Child Abduction (“HCCH”).
 This is a “multilateral treaty, which seeks to protect children from the harmful effects of wrongful removal and retention across international boundaries by providing a procedure to bring about their prompt return and ensuring the protection of rights of access.”

 The U.S. and many other countries have signed the HCCH Treaty, which is designed to help parents and law enforcement officials address child abduction cases across country borders.
 How the HCCH works is fairly simple: